-Dr. Benedetta Sampoli Benitez joined the Faculty at Marymount Manhattan College in the Fall of 2000.
-After graduating with honors in Chemistry at the University of Florence, Italy, where she is from, she went on to the University of California, San Diego for her Ph.D.
+Dr. Benedetta Sampoli Benitez joined the faculty at Marymount Manhattan College in 2000.
+After graduating with honors in Chemistry at the University of Florence, Italy, where she is from, she went on to the University of California, San Diego, for her Ph.D.
 She also worked at Memorial Sloan Kettering Cancer Center as a research fellow prior to joining MMC.

->

-> M.S., University of Florence
+M.S., University of Florence

 Ph.D., University of California, San Diego

 Dr. Sampoli Benitez’s research interests are in three majors areas:

 Protein Biochemistry and Structural Biology: Molecular dynamics studies of a viral DNA polymerase involved in DNA repair mechanisms (DNA polymerase X).
 The goal of this research project is to understand fidelity mechanism of DNA polymerases using molecular dynamics and other computational methods.